-You have two (2) ways to find out:
+You have three (3) ways to find out:

-- 1. Visit the plan's website (www.blueshieldca.com/promise/medicare).
-The Drug List on the website is always the most current. - Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
+- 1. Check the most recent Drug List we provided electronically. - 2.
+Visit the plan's website (www.blueshieldca.com/promise/medicare).
+The Drug List on the website is always the most current. - 3.
+Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)